isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/taxes-gst.md

 - [Do I Need to Register for GST?](https://www.iras.gov.sg/taxes/goods-services-tax-(gst)/gst-registration-deregistration/do-i-need-to-register-for-gst){:target="_blank"}{:rel="noopener"}
 - [Factors to Consider Before Registering Voluntarily](https://www.iras.gov.sg/taxes/goods-services-tax-(gst)/gst-registration-deregistration/factors-to-consider-before-registering-voluntarily-for-gst){:target="_blank"}{:rel="noopener"}
 - [Overview of GST](https://elearn.iras.gov.sg/gst/overviewofgst/){:target="_blank"}{:rel="noopener"}

+<a name="pay-sdl"></a>

+### Pay Skills Development Levy (SDL)

+The SDL is a compulsory monthly levy that businesses have to pay on <b>all employees</b>, to support workforce upgrading programmes and to provide training grants.
+It is administrated by the SkillsFuture Singapore Agency (SSG).

+Learn more about SDL and how to calculate and make payment at the links below.

+{% include panels-featurelink.html panels=site.data.rgp005_skillsfuture-overview %}

 <script src="/jquery/jquery.min.js"></script>
 <script src="/jquery/bp-menu-new-tab.js"></script>